-How to treat hyperpigmentation on buttocks with kojic acid soap
+How to treat hyperpigmentation on buttocks with Nasola Kojic Acid products

-If you want to use kojic acid soap for hyperpigmentation on buttocks treatment, you should follow the directions on the product’s packaging.
+If you want to use Nasola’s Kojic Acid skin care line for hyperpigmentation on buttocks treatment, you should follow the directions on each product’s packaging.

 - Apply warm water to your skin and gently apply soap to the treatment areas.

 - You should leave the soap on for two to four minutes before rinsing thoroughly.

 - After the first week, you can apply the soap twice a day if it does not irritate.